kristopolous/Porter-Stemmer/README.md

 # Status

 As of Sept 6, 2012, PorterStemmer1980 is 100% compliant and PorterStemmer2 is 95.21%.
 100% complaince of PorterStemmer2 is slated
-for completion by September 15th, 2012.
+for completion by October 6th, 2012.

 # Demo